-- (1) Which party should be responsible for the 50 million Abu-Dollars in payments to subcontractors? - (2) Should the contract price stipulated in the agreement pertaining to the construction work of Blue's Head Office Building (Exhibit 5), which was entered into by Red and Blue on November 10, 2014, be revised to 40 million Abu-Dollars? - (3) In connection with the alternative claim, should the agreement be terminated and is Blue under obligation to pay Red 100 million Abu-Dollars?
+- (1) Which party should be responsible for the 50 million Abu-Dollars in payments to subcontractors? - (2) Should the contract price stipulated in the agreement pertaining to the construction work of Blue's Head Office Building (Exhibit 5), which was entered into by Red and Blue on November 10, 2014, be revised to 40 million Abu-Dollars? - (3) In connection with the alternative claim, should the agreement be avoided for mistake or terminated on the ground of hardship?